Brand Name Frova Common Name frovatriptan

 Allergy: People allergic to other medications in this class (5-hydroxytryptamine agonists such as rizatriptan and naratriptan) can also have an allergic reaction to frovatriptan.
 If you are allergic to any of these medications, you should not take frovatriptan unless advised to do so by your doctor.

 Blood pressure: Frovatriptan may cause an increase in blood pressure.
+If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with severe or uncontrolled high blood pressure should not take frovatriptan.

 Heart disease and stroke: This medication may cause narrowing of the blood vessels that supply the heart.
 This can lead to chest pain, heart attacks, arrhythmias (irregular heartbeat), and other heart problems.
 There have also been reports of bleeding in the brain and stroke with this medication.
 For this reason, frovatriptan should not be used by people with heart or blood vessel disease.
 If you have certain risk factors for heart disease (e.g., high blood pressure, high cholesterol, smoking, obesity, diabetes, family history of coronary artery disease, menopause, men over 40 years of age), tell your doctor.